 King's Lynn has a historic centre and the town has been an important port since the 12th Century and its maritime past can be still seen when wondering through the town.
 The town sits where the River Great Ouse enters into The Wash which is one of the broadest estuaries in the United Kingdom.

 King's Lynn often acts as a base for visiting the Queen's home at Sandringham and other great country houses in the Norfolk area.

-Why not check beaches nearby as we have no beaches around Kings Lynn and 28 beaches in Norfolk.
+Why not check beaches nearby as we have 28 beaches in Norfolk.
 You can even take a look at our list of Norfolk dog friendly beaches or even our United Kingdom Blue Flag beach list.